f5devcentral/application-study-tool/pages/config/config_helper/config_dns_gtm.md

 ---
 layout: page
-title: Configure DNS & GTM (Optional)
+title: Configure Optional Metrics
 parent: Configuration Helper (Recommended)
 grandparent: Configuration Management
 nav_order: 6
 ---

-## DNS and GTM Metrics
+## Optional Metrics

-By default, settings for the  collection of DNS and GTM metrics are disabled.
+By default, settings for the  collection of some less common module metrics are disabled.
 They add a relatively large number of additional API calls, and since many devices may not have these features enabled, it was determined to make them 'opt in'.

 They can be enabled on a device by device basis (in `/config/bigip_receivers.yaml`), or globally (in `/config/ast_defaults.yaml`) as follows: